Trump employs violence as political fuel for reelection fight

 “Disgraceful.
 Never seen anything like it.
 Thugs!”
 Trump wrote.
 “And because of weak and pathetic Democrat leadership, this thuggery is happening in other Democrat run cities and states.
 Must shut them down fast.”

-Amid a pandemic that has killed more than 186,000 Americans, the jarring political gambit has shifted the focus of the presidential campaign, forcing Trump’s opponent, former vice president Joe Biden, to air an ad, “Be Not Afraid,” focused on his own opposition to the recent violence in Wisconsin and Oregon.
+Amid a pandemic that has killed more than 186,000 Americans, the jarring political gambit has shifted the focus of the presidential campaign, forcing Trump’s Democratic opponent, former vice president Joe Biden, to air an ad, “Be Not Afraid,” focused on his own opposition to the recent violence in Oregon and Wisconsin.

 “The president is on offense, and that is always a good thing,” said Roger Stone, a former Trump political adviser who received a presidential commutation for seven felony convictions this summer.
 “The law and order issue really motivates the president’s base, and it also appeals to independents.”

-Although Trump has seen no big boosts in polling, he unapologetically promoted a video last week of his own supporters attacking protesters in Portland, Ore., later arguing at the White House that their firing of paintball guns and pepper spray in city streets from the back of pickup trucks was “defensive.”
-On Twitter, he explained the conflict as logical response to liberal provocation.
+Although Trump has received no big boosts in polling, he unapologetically promoted a video last week of his supporters attacking protesters in Portland, later arguing at the White House that their firing of paintball guns and pepper spray in city streets from the back of pickup trucks was “defensive.”
+On Twitter, he said the conflict was a logical response to liberal provocation.

 “The big backlash going on in Portland cannot be unexpected,” Trump wrote in a tweet that included a video of the incident.

-He has also returned to using his Twitter account to broadcast falsehoods that fan the flames of racial conflict.
-For the third time this summer, Trump retweeted a video Aug.
-30 of a Black man brutally attacking a White person, this time with a caption falsely suggesting the 2019 assailant in a New York subway assault was somehow connected to Black Lives Matter or antifa.
+He also has returned to using his Twitter account to broadcast falsehoods that fan the flames of racial conflict.
+For the third time this summer, Trump retweeted a video on Aug.
+30 of a Black man brutally attacking a White person, this time with a caption falsely suggesting that the assailant in a New York subway assault in 2019 was connected to Black Lives Matter or antifa.

-The posts echo a 2015 Trump retweet, which showed a picture of a Black man with a gun, that falsely claimed Black people commit a majority of White homicides, a racist trope for which he never apologized.
-The White House argued this month, as Trump did in 2015, that he was not responsible for accuracy of his retweets.
+The posts echo a 2015 Trump retweet that showed a picture of a Black man with a gun and falsely claimed that Black people commit a majority of homicides against White people, a racist trope for which he never apologized.
+The White House argued this month, as Trump did in 2015, that he was not responsible for the accuracy of his retweets.

 Politically motivated street fights have become more common during his presidency, as politically motivated mass shootings in El Paso, Pittsburgh and Gilroy, Calif., among others, have rattled the nation.
 Recent conflicts at protests have left injuries across the country in recent weeks, from Kalamazoo, Mich., to Weatherford, Tex., to Bloomington, Ind., as protesters of police misconduct confront counterprotesters, who are sometimes dressed in Trump-branded apparel and claim to be helping to keep the peace.
 In one case, a gun-wielding Trump supporter was charged with murder after allegedly killing two protesters and injuring a third in Kenosha, Wis.